-Development Assessment F r Further reduce the number of panels to three (3) Agree, subject to:- Reviewing the criteria for the type, nature and value of applications to be dealt with by DAPs to ensure only those that are of sufficient significance are considered by DAPs; Simplify roles and responsibilities between local government and DPLH and DAP Secretariat.
-At present there are a wide range of Administrative matters that fall to local government to undertake that should preferably be the responsibility of the DPLH and/or DAP secretariat; and Provision of Governance support by the DAP secretariat; Support, subject to notes i Comment column.
+Development Assessment Panel (DAP) Further reduce the number of panels to three (3) Agree, subject to:- Reviewing the criteria for the type, nature and value of applications to be dealt with by DAPs to ensure only those that are of sufficient significance are considered by DAPs; Simplify roles and responsibilities between local government and DPLH and DAP Secretariat.
+At present there are a wide range of Administrative matters that fall to local government to undertake that should preferably be the responsibility of the DPLH and/or DAP secretariat; and Provision of Governance support by the DAP secretariat; Support, subject to notes in Comment column.
 Other comments on DAPs It is observed that there is some confusion and lack of understanding in the community as to the role and responsibilities of DAPs versus that of local government.
 Clarification should be provided to assist the community in this regard.
 The DAP process has generally added to the workload of local government through the additional processes involved in dealing with DAP applications including, administrative responsibilities for processing applications and hosting of meetings and generally being the intermediary between applicants, the community and the secretariat.
 In addition, local government is required to prepare the responsible authority report, which depending on the nature of the application could have previously been dealt with under delegated authority in a more efficient and timely manner.
 Further, research conducted by WALGA demonstrates that the timeframes for dealing with a range of applications has increased over time which is contrary to the planning reform agenda of streamlining and simplifying the approval process.
 Performance reporting that has been undertaken by WALGA over the last four years indicates that local government has achieved a high level of compliance with meeting statutory timeframes.
 The most recent figures published in March 2021 for the year 2019/2020 show that for the 30 benchmark Councils that participated that on average 93% of all applications where determined within the required timeframes.
 The City of Wanneroo achieved a figure of 97% determined within the required timeframes.
 A broad review is recommended to investigate the effectiveness, efficiency, processes and procedures of DAPs to consider the benefit and advantages they provide to the planning system.
 Appoint permanent panel members Agree, subject to: The provision of adequate, ongoing training and development; A broad cross-section of expertise; and Ongoing local government representation.
 Support, subject to notes in Comment column.
-Create new Special Matters DAP to deal with development proposals of State significance Partially agree.
-Given the above proposal to reduce the number of DAPs to three and Partial support, subject to notes in the Comments column.
+Create new Special Matters DAP to deal with development proposals of State significance Partial support, subject to notes in the Comments column.
 Improve public access to clear explanatory materials and greater transparency of DAP decisions Agree - Available information should be improved in this regard.
+In addition and as noted above clarification should be provided more broadly to clearly explain the roles and responsibilities of DAPs versus that of local government to assist the community's understanding.
 Support - subject to notes in Comments column.
-Western Australian Planning g Commission (WAPC)
+Western Australian Planning Commission (WAPC)